ForestPearson/8-Puzzle/README.md

 ## Overview

 A program that solves the 8-puzzle using the A* and best-first search algorithms while making use of multiple heuristics such as Manhattan, Linear-conflict and misplaced tiles.
-Also incorporates GitHub actions for workflows.
+Also incorporates GitHub actions for workflows to run it.

 ## Run Instructions